 - eating a heart-healthy diet high in fruits and vegetables, lean poultry, fish, low fat dairy, and whole grains

 - limiting salt and saturated and trans fats

 - doing aerobic and strength-training exercises on most days of the week

-- checking your blood pressure and cholesterol level regularly, and working with your doctor to lower them if they’re high
+- checking your blood pressure and cholesterol levels regularly, and working with a doctor to lower them if they’re high

-You should also see your doctor for regular checkups to make sure your heart is healthy.
+Also see a doctor for regular checkups to make sure your heart is healthy.
 If you have a heart problem, you might also need to see a cardiologist.